 What’s the difference between NFL Network and NFL RedZone?

-NFL Network is an around-the-clock channel providing live coverage of NFL preseason games and Thursday Night Football.
-It also airs NFL games played in England.
+NFL Network is an around-the-clock channel providing live coverage of NFL preseason games and live NFL games.
+It also airs NFL games played on Saturdays.
 Additionally, the network offers viewers 24/7 coverage of the NFL, including analysis, news, specials, and documentaries.

 NFL Network’s content includes shows like Good Morning Football, which broadcasts live for three hours every morning with player interviews and entertaining debate amongst its hosts and guests.
 The show is rebroadcast immediately after the live show ends.
 Also a regular feature on the network is NFL Total Access, which is the channel’s flagship evening news show that brings viewers daily headlines and reports from across the NFL’s 32 teams.